rbisschops/homeassistant_old/README.md

   * [Fibaro smoke sensors](https://www.fibaro.com/en/) The best looking smoke detectors on the market (IMHO).

 * Zigbee:
   * [Xiaomi Aqara bridge](https://www.aliexpress.com) The bridge is connected to Domoticz.
-As Homeassistant is running inside a container, the bridge won't connect (I don't want Homeassistant to run as host on Docker).
+As Home Assistant is running inside a container, the bridge won't connect (I don't want Home Assistant to run as host on Docker).
 Sensor values are exchanged through MQTT for now.
-When I have a better zigbee2mqtt controller (with better radio sensitivity), I will move all over to Homeassistant and retire the bridge (and the privacy unfrienly Chinese app).
+When I have a better zigbee2mqtt controller (with better radio sensitivity), I will move all over to Home Assistant and retire the bridge (and the privacy unfrienly Chinese app).
   * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, a magic cube (nice gadget!) and some buttons.
-All sensors are connected to Homeassistant (through Zigbee2mqtt), the Aqara bridge is retired.
+All sensors are connected to Home Assistant (through Zigbee2mqtt)
   * [Philips Hue](https://www2.meethue.com) Philips Hue bulbs used in the house.
 Operated through the Hue Bridge as I use the scenes in the Bridge for setting the ambiance.
   * [Tradfri](https://www.ikea.com) Cheap ZigBee compatible smart home devices.
-Currently I only use the Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units).
+Currently I only use Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units).
+I'm not convinced with the quality and the performance.
+  * The Aqara bridge is retired.

 * MySensors platform:
   * [MySensors](https://www.mysensors.org/) The MySensors platform offers a strong solution for developing highly customized sensors and actors.
-I have developed a custom water meter sensor to read my dumb water meter values.
+I run a Raspberry Pi as gateway and use NRF24 radio modules.
+I have developed a [custom water meter sensor](https://www.openhardware.io/view/15/Itron-Aquadis-watermeter-sensor-V10) to read my dumb water meter values.
 Currently still connected to Domoticz since all my history is logged there as well.

 * MQTT:
   * [OwnTracks](https://home-assistant.io/components/device_tracker.owntracks/) Presence detection is an important part of the home automation.
 OwnTracks is used for Geolocation over MQTT.
-  * Interfacing to Homeassistant and used for controlling devices that rely on presence.
+  * Interfacing to Home Assistant and used for controlling devices that rely on presence.

-* Wi-Fi and network:
+* WiFi and network:
   * [Netgear Nighthawk](https://www.netgear.nl/home/products/networking/wifi-routers/R7000.aspx), the center of all the networking activities in the house.
-Connects to all devices that require wired networking and to the Wi-Fi AP's.
+Connects to all devices that require wired networking and to the WiFi AP's.
 Several unmanaged switches are used to connect the devices in the rooms.
-The Nighthawk submits the status information of all connected devices to Homeassistant.
+The Nighthawk submits the status information of all connected devices to Home Assistant.
 This way I can track if everything is still online.
 Connected mobile phones are tracked for additional presence detection.
   * [Unifi AP AC Lite](https://www.ui.com/unifi/unifi-ap-ac-lite/), the access points I use in the house to support full Wi-Fi coverage for the mobile and Wi-Fi connected devices.

 * Voice control:
   * [Amazon Echo Dot 2nd gen.](https://amazon.com), Echo dot 2nd generation used for voice control.
 Currently this runs through HA-Bridge, an emulated Hue application running on a RPi.
-Will be exchanged with Homeassistant native Amazon Alexa support in the future.
+Will be exchanged with Home Assistant native Amazon Alexa support in the future.
   * [Google Home Mini](https://store.google.com/product/google_home_mini), currently not in use.
-But successfully tested with Homeassistant.
+But successfully tested with Home Assistant.

 * Media devices:
-  * [LG Television](https://www.lg.com), my LG television running LG WebOS is controlled by Homeassistant mainly for choosing the correct mode like Netflix or Spotify.
+  * [LG Television](https://www.lg.com), my LG television running LG WebOS is controlled by Home Assistant mainly for choosing the correct mode like Netflix or Spotify.
   * [Popcorn Hour](https://www.cloudmedia.com/), a classic in my house, the Popcorn A300.
-Mainly controlled with the Harmony Hub, but some initial settings are set by Homeassistant at startup.
+Mainly controlled with the Harmony Hub, but some initial settings are set by Home Assistant at startup.
-  * [Denon AV3808](https://www.denon.com), also a classic, but with network connect powerful for internet radio and streaming music, control over Homeassistant in on the wish list.
+  * [Denon AV3808](https://www.denon.com), also a classic, but with network connect powerful for internet radio and streaming music, control over Home Assistant in on the wish list.
   * [Apple TV](https://www.apple.com), not much used anymore these days as the LG can do most of it.
   * [Harmony Hub](https://www.logitech.com), the Harmony Hub, despite Logitech's poor way of supporting interoperability, a powerful device for controlling the media devices.
-Integrated with Homeassistant.
-I spent a lot of time in getting it running in  Homeassistant.
+Integrated with Home Assistant.
+I spent a lot of time in getting it running in  Home Assistant.
 Still some lose ends but I'm getting there.

 ## Things planned